 It can be said that I started working with Delphi before it was Delphi.
 I studied Pascal in college and used Turbo Pascal in my first major programming job.
 It soon turned to Borland Pascal and when Windows 3 started getting popular, looked briefly at OWL but quickly embraced Delphi, Borland's successor on Windows to their highly successful Pascal compiler on DOS.

 Another diversion away from Delphi but still utilizing the Pascal language has been to the Linux side of things.
 Several years ago, Borland tried to enter the Linux market with a product they called Kylix, but it was abandoned after three versions.
-However, a devout group of people have been slowly building and improving a completely open source Pascal compiler called Free Pascal that I have used recently to build a web application that provides software registration for a local company.
-An IDE called Lazarus is very similar to Delphi and I was able to be productive very quickly.
+However, a devout group of people have been slowly building and improving a completely open source Pascal compiler called Free Pascal that I have used to build a web application that provides software registration for a commercially sold insurance management system.
+An IDE called Lazarus is very similar to Delphi 7 and I was able to be productive very quickly.